camunda/camunda-docs/docs/components/modeler/bpmn/message-events/message-events.md

 Messages are **not** correlated if they were published before the process was deployed or if a new version of the process is deployed without a proper start event.

 The `correlationKey` of a published message can be used to control the process instance creation.
 If an instance of this process is active (independently from its version) and it was triggered by a message with the same `correlationKey`, the message is **not** correlated and no new instance is created.
+If the message has a time-to-live (TTL) > 0, it is buffered.

 When the active process instance is completed or terminated and a message with the same `correlationKey` and a matching message name is buffered (i.e. TTL > 0), this message is correlated and a new instance of the latest version of the process is created.